jessehattabaugh/jessehattabaugh-com/README.md

 ## Development

-To start a local dev server with HMR: `npm run dev`
+To start a local dev server with HMR: `npm start`

-To deploy to a staging url: `npm run stage`

-To format all the code with prettier: `npm run format`

-To remove all build products, caches, and test screenshots: `npm run clean`

 ## Tests